Cordelia (King Lear): The ending

 Cordelia was always Lear's favourite daughter.
 After Lear is rejected by Cordelia's sisters, Goneril and Regan, he goes mad.
-Cordelia returns at the end of the play with the intentions of helping Lear, ultimately reversing her role as daughter to that of mother.
+Cordelia returns at the end of the play with the intention of helping Lear, ultimately reversing her role as daughter to that of mother.
 But when she arrives, Lear is not able to recognize her because of his state of madness.
 Nevertheless, she forgives him for banishing her.
 By the time Lear finally regains his reason and realizes who Cordelia is, they have little time to talk and reconcile, as both are soon captured after Cordelia sends a punitive expedition against her sisters.
 Edmund arrives and sends them both to prison, where Cordelia is ultimately hanged.
 In Nahum Tate's revision The History of King Lear (1681), which replaced Shakespeare's original version on stage for decades, the King of France is not mentioned, and Cordelia marries Edgar and becomes ruler of the kingdom.

 Cordelia as a mother figure

 When Lear offers his kingdom to his three daughters, a role reversal occurs in which the daughters become mother figures for Lear.
 By dividing his kingdom among his daughters, Lear gives them the power to dictate his own future, just as a father has control over the future of his children.
 Because Cordelia is the daughter he loves most, Lear expects her to care for him as he hands over his power to his children and advances into old age, much like how a mother cares for her baby.
+By not doing this, Cordelia may have been trying to let her father maintain his power and not change their relationship.